 • What are your ideal customers looking for in an experience and how much will they spend?

 • How can you showcase specific wine styles that appeal to your different types of customers?
-For example, a more casual sparkling picnic brunch amongst the vineyards, or an exclusive experience with the owner in a private room enjoying your reserve range of reds for wine connoisseurs.
+For example, a more casual sparkling picnic brunch among the vineyards or an exclusive experience with the owner in a private room enjoying your reserve range of reds for wine connoisseurs.

 Build on your strengths